alainncls/book-a-room/README.md

 * Reload after booking is confirmed
 * Name the rooms
 * Create rooms on migration
-* Add a "back office page to administrate the rooms
+* Add a "back office" page to administrate the rooms